-- Enduring Annual NTS Exit (Flat) Capacity applications in July 2012, triggered the release of incremental capacity at Damhead Creek Power Station from 1 October 2017 - Exit Capacity Substitution was applied with sufficient unsold capacity being available, at an exchange rate of 0.8546 from Tatsfield OT, to meet the incremental demand. - Exit Capacity Substitution has resulted in an estimated saving of £157.4m (2009/10 prices) through non-application of the South East revenue driver plus an on-going saving from year six through application of the rate of return on avoided investment.
+- Enduring Annual NTS Exit (Flat) Capacity applications in July 2013, triggered the release of incremental capacity at Pembroke Power Station from 1 October 2016 - Exit Capacity Substitution was applied with sufficient unsold capacity being available, at an exchange rate of 1.2503:1 from Dyffryn Clydach Offtake and Dowlais Offtake, to meet the incremental demand - Exit Capacity Substitution has resulted in a saving through non-application of a revenue driver2

-4.2.
-Achievement of Objectives
+4.2 Achievement of Objectives

-As can be seen from the table above, the Exit Capacity Substitution methodology has been successful in enabling unsold exit capacity at Tatsfield OT to be used to meet the requirement for incremental exit capacity at Damhead Creek Power Station.
+As can be seen from the table above, the Exit Capacity Substitution methodology has been successful in enabling unsold exit capacity at Dyffryn Clydach Offtake and Dowlais Offtake to be used to meet the requirement for incremental exit capacity at Pembroke Power Station.
 Therefore additional capacity has been made available without the requirement for additional funding through the revenue driver mechanism.
-Consistent with the capacity objectives, application of the methodology has resulted in a saving of £157.4m.
+Consistent with the capacity objectives, application of the methodology has resulted in avoided investment and non-application of a revenue driver.